lenguyenhaohiep/formless3/README.md

 3/ Download your form

 ## Sign, Import or Fill your form
-1/ Open the form download
+1/ Open the form downloaded

 2/ Fill the blanks and save your forms

-3/ Click the button Import your previous forms to fill the blanks of new forms
+3/ Click the button **Import** to import data from your previous forms to fill the blanks of new forms

 ![GitHub Logo](https://raw.githubusercontent.com/lenguyenhaohiep/formless3/master/Screenshots/import.png)

-4/ Click the button Sign to sign your form, you will be requested to enter the public key and the passphrase (Open PGP standard) to sign your form
+4/ Click the button **Lock** to sign your form, you can enter the PGP private key and the passphrase (digital signing) to sign your form.
+If you leave them empty, your form is only locked (eletrical signing)

 ![GitHub Logo](https://raw.githubusercontent.com/lenguyenhaohiep/formless3/master/Screenshots/sign.png)

-5/ Sign and download your signed form
+5/ Wait for the process finished and download your signed form

 ## Verify the form signature
-1/ Open the signed form and open the verification tool or go to the Verification Page https://rawgit.com/lenguyenhaohiep/formless3/master/verify.html
+1/ Open the signed form, click **Open the verification tool** which redirect to the Verification Page, you can also access directly to this page by the following address https://rawgit.com/lenguyenhaohiep/formless3/master/verify.html

 ![GitHub Logo](https://raw.githubusercontent.com/lenguyenhaohiep/formless3/master/Screenshots/verify.png)